resolutionlife/terraform-provider-looker/docs/resources/role_groups.md

 # looker_role_groups (Resource)

-This resource binds a set of groups to a looker role.
+This resource binds a set of groups to a Looker role.
+There can only be one `looker_role_groups` resource per role.
 This is an **additive and non-authorative** resource that grants groups to a role **in addition** to current groups configured in Looker.

 ~>The `looker_role_groups` resource **cannot** be used in conjunction with another `looker_role_groups` resource if they grant privileges to the same role, otherwise they will fight over what groups should be set.